xraypy/xraylarch/doc/guis/xasviewer.rst

     :label: fig_xasviewer_3

 Once the pre-edge baseline is satisfactory, you can add functions to model the pre-edge peaks themselves.
-Select one of the "Peak Models" (typically Gaussian, Lorentzian, or Voigt), which will show a new tab in the "model components area" in the lower part of the form.
-Note that the baseline will consist of a Lorentzian and linear model component, so that there will be at least 3 tabs for the 3 or more components of the pre-edge peak model.
-This is shown in :numref:`fig_xasviewer_4a`, which shows the form for 1 Gaussian peak, and the baseline.
-You can include multiple peaks by repeatedly selecting the peak type from the drop-down menu.
+Selecting one of the "Peak Models" (typically Gaussian, Lorentzian, or Voigt) will show a new tab in the "model components area" in the lower part of the form.
+Since the baseline consists of a Lorentzian curve and a line, there will now be 3 tabs for the 3 or more components of the pre-edge peak model.
+The background peak and the background line will have tabs labeled `bp_` and `bl_`, respectively, and the added Gaussian curve will be labeled `gauss1_`, as shown in :numref:`fig_xasviewer_4a`, which shows the form for 1 Gaussian peak, and the baseline.
+You can add multiple peaks by repeatedly selecting the peak type from the drop-down menu labeled *Add Component*.

 After selecting a peak type, click on the "Pick Values from Data" button, and then pick two points on the plot to help give initial ranges for that